-Latrobe Valley Coal Mines
+Latrobe Valley coal mines

 The Board of Inquiry established on 21 March 2014 to inquire into, and report on, a range of issues associated with the Hazelwood mine fire made a range of recommendations to improve the regulation of coal mines in Victoria.

-DEDJTR is responsible for ensuring that these industries comply with relevant regulations by setting licence conditions and ensuring compliance through a range of enforcement activities.
+The department is responsible for ensuring that these industries comply with relevant regulations by setting licence conditions and ensuring compliance through a range of enforcement activities.

-The department has developed responses to recommendation 4 from the Hazelwood Mine Fire Inquiry:
+Responses to recommendation 4 from the Hazelwood Mine Fire Inquiry:

 - Bring forward the commencement date of s.
 16 of the Mineral Resources (Sustainable Development) Amendment Act 2014 (Vic), to facilitate the requirement that approved work plans specifically address fire prevention, mitigation and suppression; and